-Fiction or animation feature films with a duration superior to seventy (70) minutes; serial works of fiction, animation or reality shows with a minimum of three (3) episodes and a minimum duration of one hundred (100) minutes.
+- ♣ Fiction or animation feature films with a duration superior to 70 (seventy) minutes; serial works of fiction, animation or reality shows with a minimum of 3 (three) episodes and a minimum - duration of 100 (one hundred) minutes. - ♣ Payment will be made in a single instalment, in a fixed amount, within 10 (ten) business days of signing the contract.